 This article is brought to you by the Advanced Writers and Speakers Association (AWSA).

-Join the conversation: How do you show someone you are listening?
+Join the conversation: How do you keep communication lines open in your relationships?